What do you want to do?

 Getting Off Bowen Island

-Your ticket is a round trip; and no one will ask you for the paper on the way off.
+Your ticket purchased in Horseshoe Bay Ferry Terminal is for a round trip.
+No one will ask you for a ticket when leaving the island on the Queen of Capilano (the ferry).

 The ferry line can be a bit tricky.
 There will be chaos in the summertimes.
-The main rule is do not park on the yellow cross hatches on the roadway.
+The most important rule is to not park on the yellow cross hatches on the roadway.
 The stop sign for boarding the ferry is right in front of our bike shop.
-Motorcycles board first, then vehicles.
+Foot passengers board first, then motorcycles, then vehicles.

 One big ‘gotcha’ is Wednesdays the 4pm off Bowen Island is Dangerous Cargo.
 No one else can get on this ferry; only propane trucks.